 The great news is that there is no Qatar visit visa for US citizens if you are staying in the country for 30 days or less.
 This means that you can plan your vacation without worrying about getting a Qatar visa.

 USA citizens can save the money spent on applying for a visa and use it to offset other aspects of the vacation.
 The visa-free entry covers both single and multiple entries as long as your stay does not exceed 30 days.
+If you hold another nationality, learn about the Qatar tourist visa on our dedicated page.

 Qatar Visa Requirements for US Citizens